Skip to content

 Proof

-I received three emails from AT&T related to this issue.
+I received multiple emails from AT&T related to this issue.

 The first email was wrong because it made it sound like the plan change alone fixed the price increase.